Skip to main content

 Predictive Modeling for Hospital Readmission Risk Among Cardiovascular Patients

 This project presents a comprehensive data-driven framework to predict six-month hospital readmission risk for cardiovascular patients, specifically addressing the challenges of data scarcity in low-resource environments.
 It documents a complete machine learning workflow, beginning with the manual collection of a novel dataset from 3,867 patients that integrates demographic, clinical, and behavioral variables.
 The project develops, compares, and validates several predictive models, including gradient boosting (XGBoost), deep neural networks (TabNet), and stacked ensemble classifiers.
 A strong emphasis is placed on clinical interpretability and transparency through the integration of Explainable AI (XAI) tools like SHAP and LIME, which are used to identify the key factors driving readmission risk.
 The result is a replicable and interpretable framework designed to aid healthcare providers in identifying high-risk individuals and enabling early intervention.
+Predicting six-month hospital readmission risk for cardiovascular patients in low-resource environments with data scarcity.
+Developed a comprehensive machine learning framework using a novel dataset of 3,867 patients, implementing XGBoost, TabNet, and stacked ensemble classifiers with XAI tools (SHAP/LIME) for interpretability.
+Provided a replicable risk stratification framework to segment patients into low, medium, and high-risk groups, enabling early intervention and aiding clinical decision-making.

 11